phheim/issy/docs/ISSYFORMAT.md

 ### Formula Specifications

 A formula specification is a list of RPLTL formulas (as defined in the paper [*Translation of Temporal Logic for Efficient Infinite-State Reactive Synthesis*](https://doi.org/10.1145/3704888)), prefixed by the keywords 'assume' and 'assert', denoting constraints on the environment and the system respectively.
-They use temporal ('X', 'F', 'G') operators like LTL, but with quantifier-free first-order atoms  instead of Boolean propositions.
+They use temporal operators (next 'X', eventually 'F', globally 'G', until 'U', weak until 'W', release 'R') like LTL, but with quantifier-free first-order atoms  instead of Boolean propositions.
 The precedence is like in TLSF.
 A formula specification is an implication with antecedent the conjunction of the assumptions and consequent the conjunction of the asserts.

 ```
 LOGICSPEC : 'formula' '{' LOGICSTM*  '}'